srl-labs/containerlab/docs/manual/published-ports.md

 Containerlab labs are typically deployed in the isolated environments, such as company's internal network, cloud instance or even a laptop.
 The nodes deployed in a lab can happily talk to each other and, if needed, can reach Internet in the outbound direction.

 But sometimes it is really needed to let your lab nodes be reachable over Internet securely and privately in the incoming direction.
-There are many use cases that warrant such _exposure_, some of the most notable are:
+There are many use cases that warrant such _publishing_, some of the most notable are:

 * create a lab in your environment and share it with a customer/colleague on-demand in no time
 * make an interactive demo/training where certain nodes' are shared with an audience for hand-on experience
 * share a private lab with someone to collaborate
 * expose management interfaces (gNMI, NETCONF, SNMP) to test integration with collectors deployed outside of your lab environment

 Containerlab made all of these use cases possible by integrating with [mysocket.io](https://mysocket.io) service.
-Mysocket.io provides personal tunnels for https/https/tls/tcp sockets over global anycast[^1] network spanning US, Europe and Asia.
+Mysocket.io provides personal tunnels for https/https/tls/tcp ports over global anycast[^1] network spanning US, Europe and Asia.

 To make a certain port of a certain node available via mysocket.io tunnel a single line in the topology definition file is all that's needed: